Conservation in Bhopal: Vanishing stripes

-Crew had released two reports Vanishing Stripes-I (1999) and Vanishing Stripes-II (2000) to issue the firm warning that tiger's survival is threatened by poaching and loss of prey-base.
+Crew had released two reports Vanishing Stripes (1999) and Vanishing Stripes-II (2000) to issue the firm warning that tiger's survival is threatened by poaching and loss of prey-base.
 Our forests are shrinking at an alarming pace.
 Human pressure on forest is immense due to rapidly increasing population.
 The situation gets aggravated by reckless destruction of green cover by the timber and the mining mafia.
 Forest land is also getting rapidly encroached.
 Unhindered grazing, minor forest produce and firewood collection are also activities adding to the crisis.

-From 710 tigers in the last census, the tiger population in the central Indian State of Madhya Pradesh has now come down to 276.
-The latest tiger figures were presented by the Wildlife Institute of India and the Tiger Conservation Authority of Government of India at a seminar held at the India Habitat Centre, New Delhi on 23 May 2007.
-The seminar was attended by Prodipto Ghosh, Secretary Union Ministry of Environment and Forest, chief wildlife wardens and tiger reserve directors from many states.
+From 710 tigers in the last tiger estimation before 2006, the tiger population in the central Indian State of Madhya Pradesh came down to 276 in the 2006 tiger population estimation.
+On an all-India basis, In 2006, the tiger population was estimated at 1,411 (1,165 to 1,657) which was much lower than the earlier official estimates.
+The latest tiger figures were presented by the Wildlife Institute of India and the Tiger Conservation Authority of the Government of India at a seminar held at the India Habitat Centre, New Delhi on 23 May 2007.
+The seminar was attended by Prodipto Ghosh, Secretary of Union Ministry of Environment and Forest, chief wildlife wardens, and tiger reserve directors from many states.

 The latest tiger population estimate glaringly shows that most of those at the helm of affairs have never bothered to realize the gravity of the problem on the tiger front.
 They have only offered lip-service and exhibited superficial concern for the basic issues involved.
 They have remained mainly interested in deriving benefits, both financial and political by allowing populist activities to continue even in the core forest areas.
-Unless ecological balance is ensured on a long-term basis, no living species, including the human beings, may be able to survive.
+Unless ecological balance is ensured on a long-term basis, no living species, including human beings, may be able to survive.